Yi-Ding111/LittleSeven-Local-AI-Assistant/README.md

   Your browser does not support the video tag.
 </video>

+I provided a demo video to show how the AI assistant works in [demo.mp4](images)

 ---
 ## **LLM Integration**
 This project primarily uses **OpenAI API** as the LLM provider.